thefrontside/simulacrum/examples/nextjs-with-nextjs-auth0/README.md

 Click on the login link, and enter the information from the user created in your simulation.
 It is output in your console running the simulation.

 Now you are logged in!

+TODO make note on windows for running with the env var